p-mckenzie/p-mckenzie.github.io/_posts/2020-07-30-tic-tac-toe.md

 * Lastly, mark any **empty side**.

 ## Performance
-I used a random number generator to simulate a wide variety of strategies for the user, player X, to see how the computer, player O, would respond.
+I ran Monte Carlo simulations to create a wide variety of random strategies for the user, player X, to see how the computer, player O, would respond.
 Sure enough, after running 100,000 random games, the computer didn't lose once, and was able to win 84.7% of the games.